dgma/hardhat-sol-bundler/README.md

 ## Hooks

-Library can be easily extended with a custom plugins via adding them into `deployment.plugins` list.
-The simple example of the plugin can be found in `plugins/Verify.ts`.
+The library can be easily extended with custom plugins by adding them to `deployment.plugins` list.
+A simple example of the plugin can be found in `plugins/Verify.ts`.

-During deployment, sol-bundler can execute additional logic implemented as a lifecycle hooks:
+During deployment, sol-bundler can execute additional logic implemented as lifecycle hooks:

 ```
 BEFORE_CONTEXT_INITIALIZATION - fires once, before deployment runtime context creation;